adityavinodk/energy_save/README.md

 ## OpenSource Contribution
 We would like the developer community to contribute to this project -
 - Add more useful datasets which provide a larger idea of the usage of the appliances at households.
-- Build a Neural Network model which provides feature extraction of each appliance.
 - Provide visualitzation of the inferences made on the website through charts and plots.

 Send Pull Requests and we shall review them!